Heinrich Fassbender

-Heinrich Fassbender (May 24, 1899 – June 22, 1971) was a German politician of the Free Democratic Party (FDP) and former member of the German Bundestag.
+Heinrich Fassbender (24 May 1899 – 22 June 1971) was a German politician and former member of the German Bundestag.

 Life

-Fassbender was a member of the Hessian State Parliament from 1946 until February 12, 1948, when he resigned because he was elected Hessian member of the Bizone Economic Council (until 1949).
+Fassbender was a member of the Hessian State Parliament from 1946 until 12 February 1948, when he resigned because he was elected Hessian member of the Bizone Economic Council (until 1949).
 In the 1949 Bundestag elections, he was elected to the German Bundestag, of which he was a member until 1957.
 In 1953 he was elected as a direct candidate in the Waldeck constituency of the Bundestag.